Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Discussion

-Eye tracking based methodologies, however, also have limitations.
+Despite their many advantages, eye tracking based methodologies also have limitations.
 First, they are not the only source of cognitive information that is relevant for readability.
-For example, post-reading text recall \cite{martinez2022poor} may also be of major interest.
-More broadly, reading ease is best viewed as an additional tool, thus far underexplored, which complements existing approaches.
+For example, post-reading text recall \citep{martinez2022poor} may also be of major interest.
+More broadly, reading ease is best viewed as an additional, thus far underexplored tool, which complements existing approaches.
 Eye movements also pose practical challenges.
-They are inherently noisy, and there is a great deal of variability in eye movement patterns between readers.
-In this work, we tackle this challenge by computing summary statistics and averaging over a large number of participants.
+Currently, the collection of high-quality eye tracking data for reading is costly and difficult to scale \cite{jakobi2026eye}.
+Furthermore, such data includes substantial unexplained variability, as well as individual differences in eye movement patterns across readers \citep[][among others]{Calvo01072001, ashby2005eye, kim2022developmental, gruteke-klein-etal-2025-simplification}.
+In this work, we tackle these challenges by computing summary statistics over multiple words and averaging these statistics over a large number of participants.
 This requires collecting data from many participants, which is not always feasible.
 Summary statistics also involve the loss of potentially valuable information from the full eye movement trajectories.

+We further acknowledge that similarly to comprehension and annotation-based methods, eye movement measures may capture characteristics of the reader, the text and their interaction, which go beyond reading ease.
+These include interest and engagement \cite{miller2015using,kaakinen2018fluctuation,rettig2023relations}, topic familiarity \cite{kaakinen2003prior,copeland2013effect}, reading strategies \cite{hyona2002individual,wotschack2009eye}, response to semantic word properties like valence and arousal \cite{scott2012emotion,knickerbocker2015emotion}, concreteness \citep{magnabosco2024eye}, and others.
+Our study includes a large number of text topics, a randomization of participant assignments to texts and text difficulty levels, and content control across the two text difficulty levels.
+However, it is conceivable that despite these controls, systematic changes in one or more of these factors are present across the two text difficulty levels.
+We leave the investigation of this question, which may require additional data collection for the reading aspects of interest, to future work.

+The results of this study speak to the relevance of psycholinguistically rooted measures for text readability scoring.
+While memory-centered predictors based on idea density, integration cost, and embedding depth do not perform well on our evaluations, information-theoretic measures and standard word properties used for reading time prediction emerge as the strongest predictors of reading ease.
+The differences among the psycholinguistic predictors are in line with the more ample evidence in the psycholinguistic literature on the direct effects of information-theoretic predictors on reading times compared to memory-based predictors.